osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/OSIsoft Adapter for BACnet data source configuration.md

 A successful discovery will result in updating JSON files – DeviceConfiguration.json and DataSelection.json.
 * DataSelection.json will be updated with *Selected* attribute for all items set to false.
 * DeviceConfiguration.json is read-only and will provide more information such as segmentation and services that are supported.
 This will help make informed decisions during data selection.

+Note: Discovery is only triggered upon adding a new data source.